DoctorWkt/acwj/00_Introduction/Readme.md

 ### Learning Resources

-If you want to start with some readings, papers and tools on compilers, I'd highly recommend this list:
+If you want to start with some books, papers and tools on compilers, I'd highly recommend this list:

   + [Curated list of awesome resources on Compilers, Interpreters and Runtimes](https://github.com/aalhour/awesome-compilers) by Ahmad Alhour